adampmoss/adampmoss.github.io/_posts/2016-10-16-half-marathon-to-marathon-in-5-weeks.markdown

 ![Marathon Results](/assets/posts/results.png)

 I came out of the run injury-free but with very sore joints.
-The last 7 miles were particularly painful on my ankles, hips and knee joints even though my muscles didn't seem to be too tired as I was abe to pick up the pace towards the end.
+The last 7 miles were particularly painful on my ankles, hips and knee joints even though my muscles didn't seem to be too tired as I was able to pick up the pace towards the end.

 In terms of difficulty I would say it is probably 3x more difficult than a half marathon.
-Not only is the physical impact deeper and more prolonged, but keeping the mind engaged and focussed for 4 hours was very difficult.
+Not only is the physical impact deeper and more prolonged, but keeping the mind engaged and focused for 4 hours was very difficult.
 Towards the last few miles you stop being able to enjoy the views and the atmosphere as every thought turns to whatever is hurting most on your body and "when can I stop running?".

 Perhaps with better preparation those miles would have been less painful, but in the end I was never in dire straits.
 I didn't have to stop and walk (though I did have to stop for a piss 4 times!) and I kept a consistent pace throughout.
 Taking everything into account I really couldn't have ran it any better, and the race as a whole, I absolutely loved it.